School support roles

 - Primary - SASS Staffing Formula (PDF 19.52KB)

 - Secondary - SASS Staffing Formula (PDF 20.38KB)

 - SSPs - SASS Staffing Formula (PDF 21.17KB)

-The SASS time calculator (XLS 9.5KB) is used to calculate the hours of work for school administrative officers and school administrative managers.
+The Staff FTE and hours conversion calculator (XLSM 43.5KB) is used to calculate the hours of work for school administrative officers and school administrative managers.